 Workers' compensation insurers don't like cases where the accident doesn't get reported immediately either.
 They assume that, if you didn't report the accident immediately, you weren't really hurt.

 Most states' workers' compensation laws require you to report work related injuries within a short time period, sometimes in as little as seven days.
-Don't wait.
+Don't wait even that long.
 If you get hurt at work, and you think that your injury has the slightest chance of causing you to miss any work, report it immediately to a supervisor and fill out an accident report.
-That will comply with the law and will help your chances of getting benefits as soon as you need them.
+Doing so will increase your chances of getting benefits as soon as you need them.

 Insurers never trust workers' compensation claims that are filed after the employee gets fired or laid off.
 They almost always assume that the claim is nothing more than a revenge claim.
-This is another reason not to wait to file a claim if you have a legitimate work related injury.
-If you get laid off before you file your claim, you are going to have a difficult time convincing the insurer and the workers' compensation judge that you really did have a work related injury.
+This is another reason not to wait to file a claim if you have a legitimate work-related injury.
+If you get laid off before you file your claim, you are going to have a difficult time convincing the insurer and the workers' compensation judge that you really did have a work-related injury.

 Workers' compensation insurers will often ask injured employees to give a recorded statement describing the accident and the injuries.
 Unfortunately, that puts the employee in a difficult position.
-As a general rule, giving a statement will not help an injured employee who does not have a lawyer.
+As a general rule, giving a statement will not help an injured employee who doesn't have a workers' comp lawyer.
 Nor is the employee legally required to give the insurer a recorded statement.

 If the insurer asks for a statement, that is usually a sign that the insurer has a problem with the case.
 If the employee gives the statement, the insurer is still probably not going to award that employee workers' compensation benefits.
 But if the employee refuses to give the statement, then the adjuster has grounds for denying the claim.